 But some question whether the shift has come too late.
 And not everyone is convinced the outgoing director, Isaac Haqq, will relinquish control over the high school he started in 2001 even though he enclosed his keys to the school along with his letter of resignation.
 (Pendergrass said Haqq did not ask for severance pay or anything else as a condition of his departure.)

 Bob Martel, a former teacher and whistle-blower whom Haqq fired last semester, noted that Haqq "stepped down" once before.
-This past school year, he said, the board hired a

 Then, after the school received its stamp of approval fromthe Western Association of Schools and Colleges, Haqq reasserted his authority, Martel said.